 SDF has several teams deployed to the East Coast for Hurricane Florence from both Florida Task Force 1 and Nebraska Task Force 1.
-All 28 Federal Emergency Management Agency (FEMA) task forces mobilized components in response to Florence in the past week, as the hurricane was expected to grow to a potential Category 5 - bringing flooding and destruction to much of the Eastern seaboard.
+All 28 Federal Emergency Management Agency (FEMA) task forces mobilized components in response to Florence as the hurricane was expected to grow to a potential Category 5 - bringing flooding and destruction to much of the Eastern seaboard.

 The SDF Search Teams who are currently activated for this incident:

 NEBRASKA TASK FORCE 1